Brittany Stanchik

 Yatesh Singh

-Yatesh Singh is the Co-head coach for Speech at Lakeville North High School in Minnesota.
-With more than a decade of coaching experience in various debate and speech events, his students have won or reached late elimination rounds of a variety of national tournaments including Blake, Bronx Science, the Extemp TOC, Glenbrooks, Harvard, MBA, NIETOC, & NSDA Nationals.
-He was the recipient of the 2017 Community Service award at the Extemp Tournament of Champions, and he credits his better half and fellow coach, Liz Vieira Singh, with continuously inspiring him to provide his students the most rewarding forensics experience possible.
-Yatesh is very excited to share the #ISDDifference with students this summer!
+Yatesh Singh is the head coach for Speech at Edina High School in Minnesota.
+With two decades of coaching experience in various debate and speech events, his students have won or reached late elimination rounds of a variety of national tournaments including Blake, Bronx Science, the Extemp TOC, Glenbrooks, Harvard, MBA, NIETOC, & NSDA Nationals.
+He received the 2024 Golden Apple award at the Minneapple for community service and serves as Co-Chair for Extemp prep at NSDA Nationals.
+He encourages students to come say hello in the prep room!
+He has been with ISD since 2018 and is excited to return this summer!

 Jay Rye

 Jay Rye first became involved with Speech & Debate as a high school competitor in 1985, and has served as the Director of Speech & Debate at The Montgomery Academy in Montgomery, Alabama, since 1991.
 As a competitor for and graduate of the University of Alabama, Jay was the recipient of the 2006 Distinguished Alumni Award from Delta Sigma RhoTau Kappa Alpha, the collegiate honor society for speech education.
-As a five-diamond coach, he served as the District Chair of the Deep South District from 1999 – 2017 having received the Bronze, Silver, and Gold Awards for District Chair Service as well as being named District Chair of the Year in 2009.
+As a six-diamond coach, he has served as the District Chair of the Mockingbird District since 1999 and has been awarded the Bronze, Silver, and Gold Awards for District Chair Service as well as being named District Chair of the Year in 2009.
 In 2007 he was elected a Key Coach of the Barkley Forum at Emory University in Georgia and in 2009 was the recipient of the Bronx Achievement Award by the Bronx High School of Science in New York.
 In 2013, Jay was the recipient of the Brother Polowy Coaching Award by Holy Cross in Louisiana and in 2014 was named the Jenny Cook Mentorship Award by the University School in Florida.
+The NSDA awarded him the Pelham Commendation in 2019.

-Jay has coached 142 individual state champions along with 134 National Speech & Debate Association qualifiers in all events, including the 2006 National Champion in Dramatic Interpretation.
+Jay has coached 178 individual state champions along with 158 National Speech & Debate Association qualifiers in all events, including the 2006 National Champion in Dramatic Interpretation.
 Jay served as the Chair of the Host Committee for the National Tournament of the National Speech & Debate Association in 2009, 2013, and 2017.
-He is an inducted member in the Alabama Speech & Debate Coaches Hall of Fame and the National Speech & Debate Coaches Hall of Fame.
-In 2014, Jay was elected to the Board of Directors for the NSDA and served in that capacity until his term concluded in June, 2018.
+He is an inducted member of the Alabama Speech & Debate Coaches Hall of Fame and the National Speech & Debate Coaches Hall of Fame.
+In 2014, Jay was elected to the Board of Directors for the NSDA and on August 1st, 2026 will become the President.

 Angelique Ronald